shammyb/project4/README.md

 ### Filtering

 The API we created can search for posts by language.
-I put the axios request inside a use effect so everytime the selected language changes, an axios request will be made with the new URL.
+I put the axios request inside a use effect so every time the selected language changes, an axios request will be made with the new URL.
 From there i created three functions all of which get posts by level.
 They are teachers, students and the default, all posts.

 The next step was to make a function which i named filtering to chose which one of these to display.
 This displays the teacher, student or all posts and uses useState to update a variable to contain the information inside it to map and display to the user.